 Now that there are so many alumni, we can have entire conferences where the speakers and the audience are all YC alumni.
 This makes it possible to talk about controversial things without worrying they'll be repeated.
 These are not part of any specific cycle, but when one occurs during a cycle the startups in it are of course invited.

-That's not the main reason we organize people's paperwork, though.
-The main reason we do it is to enable the founders to focus on other things.
+We believe that providing resources and guidance on this unexciting but important aspect of startups – the legal part – enables founders to focus on other things.
 For most founders, all the stuff one has to do to set up a startup is completely unfamiliar, and thus distracting.
-It's better if they can spend their time working on the company.
-Every aspect of YC is designed with that goal in mind.
+It’s better if they can spend their time working on the company.

 That commitment was initially a byproduct of the cooperative spirit we tried to encourage within each batch.
-Starting a startup was a very lonely undertaking when we did it ourselves in Boston in 1995.
+Starting a startup was a very lonely undertaking when Viaweb started in Boston in 1995.
 One of the goals of YC's batch model was to fix that, by giving founders the colleagues one would otherwise lack as companies with just 2 or 3 people.

 When people get funded by YC, they discover the alumni network has structure.
 The innermost ring is the founders in the same batch.
 They do a lot to help one another, from being one another's beta users and helping them with specialized technical expertise to letting one another stay at their places and helping them move.
 They also tend to become good friends.
 A lot of founders' closest friends are people who were in the same YC batch with them, just as happens in school.